Lesson Plan: 2018 World Population Data Sheet

 - The infant mortality rate measures the number of deaths each year to infants under one year of age per 1,000 live births.
 Which country (or countries) has the highest infant mortality rate and what is that rate?
 Which country (or countries) has the lowest and what is that rate?

 - The total fertility rate (TFR) is the average number of children women would have if they maintained the current level of childbearing throughout their reproductive years.
 Which countries (or countries) share the highest TFR and what is it?
 Which country (or countries) has the lowest TFR.
 What is it?

-- Which country (or countries) has the “youngest” population, that is, the highest proportion of population under age 15?
-Which country (or countries) has the “oldest” population, that is, the highest proportion of population over age 64?
+- Which country (or countries) has the “youngest” population, that is, the highest share of population under age 15?
+Which country (or countries) has the “oldest” population, that is, the highest share of population age 65 or older?

-- In which African country (or countries) does the highest proportion of people live in urban areas?
+- Which African country (or countries) has the highest share of people living in urban areas?
 In Asia?
 In Latin America?
 In Europe?
 In Oceania?

 - Gross national income in purchasing power parity per capita (GNI PPP) converts income into “international dollars” and indicates the amount of goods and services one could buy in the United States with a given amount of money.
 Which country (or countries) is the wealthiest in terms of GNI PPP?
 Which is the second wealthiest?